catp3rson/Software_Testing_asm3/README.md

 # Software_Testing_asm3
 Assignment 3 of Software Testing (Sem 221)
 ## Initial setup
-- Install Python bindings for Selenium: `pip install selenium`
-- Install webdriver manager: `pip install webdriver-manager`
+- Install dependencies: `pip install -r requirements.txt`
 - Config webdriver manager based on [this guide](https://github.com/SergeyPirogov/webdriver_manager#configuration).
 Configurations for webdriver manager should be written in `.webdriver_manager.env` (see `.webdriver_manager_example.env` for the template)
+- Provide credentials for authentication (used to log in to BKeL) in `features/utils/config.py`: see `config_example.py` for the template

 ## Writing test cases
+- Based on the workflow of [Cucumber](https://cucumber.io/)
+- The steps are defined in Python files inside the `features/steps` folder.
+The file `common.py` contains definitions of steps that are used in many scenarios.
+The step description and associated function name should NOT be duplicated.
-- Each folder in the `test_cases` folder represents a functional requirement.
+- The scenarios are defined in `.feature` file inside the  `features` folder
-- Each folder containing test cases must also contain an empty `__init__.py` file.
-Otherwise, unittest cannot discover and run the test cases inside that folder.
-- Each test case is contained in a Python file of which name matches the pattern `TC_*_*.py`.
-The filename must be a valid Python identifier.
-For example, `TC-001-001` is not a valid Python identifier, so it can't be a filename.
-- Example test cases: see `test_cases/private_file_upload` for examples.
+- The `utils` folder contains reusable code that is too lengthy to be put inside step definitions
+- Environmental controls are defined in `features/environment.py`.
+Read more about it [here](https://behave.readthedocs.io/en/stable/tutorial.html#environmental-controls)

+## Running test cases
+- Go to the top-level folder `Software_Testing_asm3`
+- Run tests for specific functional requirements: `./run_tests.sh func_req_1.feature func_req_2.feature ...`
-- Notes:
+  - Example: `./run_tests.sh private_file_upload.feature`
+- Run all tests: `./run_tests.sh`

+## Notes
 - It's best to install pre-commit hooks to re-format the files before pushing your work to origin.
 Commands:
   - `pip install pre-commit`
   - `pre-commit install`

-## Running test cases
-- Go to the top-level folder `Software_Testing_asm3`
-- Run tests for specific functional requirements: `./run_tests.sh <folder name 1> <folder name 2> ...`
-  - Example: `./run_tests.sh private_file_upload`
-- Run all tests: `./run_tests.sh`